badd-labs/badd-labs/labs/A1/README.md

 ---

 In this exercise, you are required to report the number of transactions in block `15479087` that call the method `Approve`.
 You can modify the given code.
+- Hint: You can consider using tx["input"] to see the transaction details.
+We identify approve transactions by checking whether the transaction input starts with the ERC-20 approve function selector 0x095ea7b3.

 Deliverable
 ---